Watercolor Painting: The Soft Art of Coming Back to Yourself

 In a culture that equates stimulation with success, the soft repetition of watercolor can feel radical.

-The nervous system begins to unwind.
-The breath slows to match the rhythm of your hands.
+The nervous system begins to unwind as your breath slows to match the rhythm of your hands.
+Each stroke becomes a lullaby to the parts of you still holding tension.
+Repetition becomes comfort and familiarity becomes balm.

-And in the rhythm of painting, you return to yourself…one quiet mark at a time.
+In the rhythm of painting, you return to yourself…one quiet mark at a time.

-When you spend twenty minutes mixing the exact right shade of rose, you are not wasting time…you are reclaiming it.
+When you spend twenty minutes mixing the exact right shade of rose, you’re not wasting time…you’re reclaiming it.
+In those moments, you become intimate with the world again.

 You notice the green that isn’t just green, but celadon or moss or seafoam.